-The Board of Directors collectively acts and resolves all issues in accordance with the regulations governing the financial sector, with the Charter provisions, with internal rules and regulations according to the specific needs of the banking industry.
+The Board of Directors collectively acts and resolves all issues in accordance with the regulations governing the financial sector, the Charter provisions, the internal rules and regulations, according to the specific needs of the banking business.

 2.3.1.
-BOARD OF DIRECTORS COMMISSIONS
+BOARD COMMISSIONS